mloubout/SC20Paper/response.md

 > The parallelism applied so far is straight up MPI which is a bit behind times these days.

-As far as we know, in 2020 MPI is still the most widely used approach for domain decomposition.
+In 2020 MPI is still de facto a widely adopted approach for domain decomposition.

-## Review of pap429s2 by Reviewer 3
-Detailed Comments for Authors
+## R3

+> It was a little confusing but the MPI parallelism appears to essentially be a domain decomposition style parallelism.

+As we elaborate in R2 (with references to the paper), it's not just about decomposing a grid.
+Devito deals with distribution of sparse functions, python-level distributed arrays, decomposition over sub-domains and much more.

-    The authors in the paper describe their Devito, open-source Python project targeted in the area of seismic exploration.
-The idea of this particular piece of work is the ease of use through Devito to address, in a Domain Specific Language, creating code for seismic exploration problems which due to being computational intensive often require the use of distributed parallel systems.
-This is built upon MPI but appears to be hidden from the end user.
-It was a little confusing but the MPI parallelism appears to essentially be a domain decomposition style parallelism.
-There was some mention of threads, in particular there seems to be several compilation passes that abstracts out the parallelism which can include SIMD, shared-memory and MPI.
+> There was some mention of threads, in particular there seems to be several compilation passes that abstracts out the parallelism which can include SIMD, shared-memory and MPI.
 Only the MPI is detailed.
-Through Devito, the authors demonstrate its utility on two problems; (1) Reverse Time Migration (RTM) for a pseudo-acoustic wave problem and (2) an elastic wave problem.
-With the RTM, they consider titled-transverse isotropic (TTI) wave equation formulation.
-In RTM, the forward problem is calculated and then the adjoint problem is solve backwards in time to get the imaging.
-RTM tends to require significant memory and/or fast access to storage of the forward problem during solves for the adjoint problem.
-Devito is used to set these problems up in VM (Virtual Machines) to be run in a Cloud (Azure) on 32 nodes.
-If this reviewer understands correctly, Devito is set up to calculate the FLOPs count which is how the authors get the performance.
-One question that arises, in the performance is how does Devito account for FMA (Fused Multiple Adds)?
-A comparison was made with an open source hand-code propagator "fdelmode" for the elastic wave equation which seems to be on a 2D problem.
-The result of this comparison are "essentially identical".
-A table comparison might be helpful.
-Scalability performance would also be interesting.
-    It appears much of the performance result are provided in the references so it is unclear as to what the purpose of this paper is for an SC audience.
-For actual seismic surveys, the imaging (interpretation) part is only 10% of the survey.
-Of course, one does us the RTM in developing the velocity model which adds to complexity in a way.
-Ease of use coupled with excellent scalable performance while important doesn't address the real "industrial" problems, it helps a little.
-Comments for Revision
-    Perhaps restricting the discussion of both ease of use of Devito, with a comparison including scalability on one problem, say the 3D TTI problem against a known method and doing this in a cloud setting up to a significant number of nodes would make this a more appropriate paper for the SC audience.
-This might be too tall an order here.
-Dropping the discussion on the 3D elastic wave and including a table of comparison with the fdelmode for the 2D elastic wave problem or even just going through scalability comparison on the TTI problem against another code might demonstrate the value of Devito better.
-Scored Review Questions WEAK REJECT (2)

-### Reply
+Correct.
+We refer to other papers for all these other aspects.

 > One question that arises, in the performance is how does Devito account for FMA (Fused Multiple Adds)?